-- Opacity of the text box and its text.
-Let’s hope in the future we’ll be able to save some favourite styles.
+- opacity of the text box and its text.
+Let’s hope that in the future, we’ll be able to save some of our favourite styles.

-The lasso tool in Noteful can pick up specific items of your pages; handwriting, highlights, text boxes, images & shapes.
+The lasso tool in Noteful can pick up specific items on your pages; handwriting, highlights, text boxes, images, and shapes.
 You can also pick any combination you like.
 Whatever you pick, you can:

-- Take a screenshot of it, the size of the image which you can determine.
+- take a screenshot and you can determine the size of the image.
 You can export the image anywhere you like.

-- Drag & drop the screenshot out of the app
+- drag and drop the screenshot out of the app

 Adding items to your notes

-You can’t add a lot of items to your notes in Noteful, yet.
+At the moment, you can’t add a lot of items to your notes in Noteful.
 We hope that changes as we get more updates for the app.

 You can record audio while taking handwritten notes in Noteful.
 We hope the feature will also extend to text in the future.
 Most users prefer syncing their audio to handwritten notes, which the app has covered.
-Your recordings are organised according to the date and time when recording them.
+Your recordings are organised according to the date and time you recorded them.
 You can rename or delete them.
 You can also export out of the app.

-During your playback, you can rewind or fast forward 10 seconds at a time.
+During playback, you can rewind or fast-forward 10 seconds at a time.
 You can now skip through the audio by tapping sections of your notes.
 You can speed up your playback or slow it down.

 You can tag your pages in Noteful.
 When the tag you want is not there, you can easily create a new one.
 The app adds your tag to the page, which you can edit anytime.
 We hope in the future we could play around with our tag colours.
-For those of us that like staying organised, colour coded tags could help.
+Colour-coded tags would be helpful.

-Layers offer a smart way of creating digital notes that we haven’t yet explored before.
+Layers offer a smart way of creating digital notes that we haven’t yet explored.
 It might seem difficult at first, but once you understand it, it’s an excellent way to create notes, especially study notes you wish to revise.

 - Multitasking: Noteful supports multiple instances.
 You can, therefore, open the same notebook twice.
-You can open multiple tabs, which opens even more documents at a time.
+You can open multiple tabs, which opens even more documents at once.
 Multiple instances and tabs are the ultimate multitasking combo.

-- Scribble could be a workaround for those that need handwriting conversion in the app.
+- Scribble could be a workaround for those who need handwriting conversion in the app.
 At the moment, Noteful does not support handwriting conversion, but Scribble can fill that gap.

 Noteful can recognise document outlines in your PDFs.
 The app also lets you create your own outlines for your document, even if it means adding to an already existing one.
 Another cool feature in Noteful is that you can nest your outlines.
 A lot of you guys have asked us about an app that can nest your outlines, perhaps it’s worth switching from GoodNotes.
 Let us know; if you need to nest your outlines, is it worth changing your note-taking app?
 Do tell!